-Discovering Blue Arrow Coffee: The Part Women Play at the Benjamin La Torre Coffee Farm Peru.
+Discovering Blue Arrow Coffee: The Part Women Play at the Dagoberto Marin Coffee Farm Peru.

 Master Roaster Aldo Marchena at Blue Arrow Coffee had a touching meeting with Don Benjamin's grandchildren—a relationship that would result in a major joint project.
 Don Benjamin's fourth-generation son helped to enable this direct trade relationship between Blue Arrow Coffee and his farm.
 Underneath the surface of these alliances, though, is the hidden narrative of the women behind the scenes who are vital but frequently undervalued in the Peruvian coffee business.